ObolNetwork/charon-distributed-validator-node/README.md

 ## Steps to host your own bootnode

-You can also host your own bootnode on a separate server.
+If you are experiencing connectivity issues with the Obol hosted bootnode, or you want to improve your clusters latency and decentralisation, you can opt to host your own bootnode on a separate open and static internet port.
 ```
 # Clone the repo and cd into it.
 git clone https://github.com/ObolNetwork/charon-distributed-validator-node.git